 Data Grid Portal Pages are laid out as follows:

 Click the Portals Menu button to select a Portal to open.
-The Portals available for selection are linked to the role and organization signed into.
+The Portals available for selection are linked to the role and organization you are signed into.

 Click on the Viewer Profile Button to view information associated with the account being used to access Portals, including the role and associated email address.
 This button also provides the option to log out of said account.

 The Portal Page Tabs allow you to toggle between different Portal Pages that are stored under the same Portal.
-See intro to this article for a deeper discussion on the difference between Portals and Portal Pages.
+See Portals for a deeper discussion on the difference between Portals and Portal Pages.

-A Data Grid displays the data associated with an App Object; it's similar to how the data is displayed in AirData.
-The Data Grid itself is reminiscent of a spreadsheet, making it familiar to work with.
+A Data Grid displays the data associated with an App Object similiarly to how the data is displayed in AirData.
+The Data Grid itself is reminiscent of a spreadsheet.
 Like a spreadsheet, each row represents an instance of an App Object and each column corresponds with a property.

 Data Grids also make it possible to select individual instances of App Objects by clicking the check box to their left.
 Selecting one or more of these boxes make it possible to take actions on the designated App Object instances, such as in the following example, wherein two App Object instances are deleted.
 Note that the Delete button appears only when a box is checked:

 Note also that the Run Data Flows buttons changed color when an App Object instance was selected.
-Why this occurs is touched on below.
+Why this occurs is touched on below, under Run Data Flows.